coverclock/com-diag-tesoro/README.md

 # Examples

-In the examples below, "maps" is a OSM tile server on a Raspberry Pi 4B running behind my firewall and running OpenStreetMaps, currently with the database and map data for North America.
+In the examples below, "tesoro" is a OSM tile server on a Raspberry Pi 4B running behind my firewall and running OpenStreetMaps, currently with the database and map data for North America.